UPDATED: Lesser holds lead in District 10 after election night; other race updates

 Koford, meanwhile, said she would address concerns that elected officials aren’t listening to their constituents.

-“These escalating expenses are placing increasing pressure on families, and addressing them, and keeping government in its lane will be a top priority,” Koford said.
+“These escalating expenses are placing increasing pressure on families, and addressing them, and keeping government in its lane will be a top priority,” Koford said via email.

-Incumbent Sen. John Johnson (R-North Ogden) held a lead over Ogden School Board member Stacy Bernal (D-Ogden) in multi-county Utah Senate District 3 at press time.
-15,866 votes had been recorded for Johnson while Bernal had logged 12,923.
+Based on the most recent data, Sen. John Johnson (R-North Ogden) held a lead over Ogden School District Board of Education member Stacy Bernal (D-Ogden) in multicounty Utah Senate District 3, with 18,131 votes recorded for the incumbent while Bernal had logged 13,529.

 Johnson told the Standard-Examiner last month that he’s looking to build a stronger Utah for families.

-“If re-elected, I’ll keep fighting for tax relief, efficient government and quality education without added burdens on families,” he said.
+“If re-elected, I’ll keep fighting for tax relief, efficient government and quality education without added burdens on families,” he said via email.

-Bernal, meanwhile, said she was “committed to ensuring that our schools receive the support they need to help every student succeed” and also listed affordability, equitability and the environment as key focuses.
+Bernal, meanwhile, said via email that she was “committed to ensuring that our schools receive the support they need to help every student succeed” and also listed affordability, equitability and the environment as key focuses.

 House Speaker Mike Schultz (R-Hooper) — a member of the Utah House since 2015 — led in House District 12.
-He led his challenger, West Haven Democrat Sharon Hilton, 9,113 votes to 3,626 at press time.
+He was outpacing his challenger, West Haven Democrat Sharon Hilton, 9,289 votes to 3,671, according to the most recent figures.

 Prior to Election Day, Schultz told the Standard-Examiner that keeping the state government in check remains his top priority.

 “We need to continue getting the power back to the hands of the people.
-That means amplifying your voice, but also keeping more money in your pockets rather than government coffers,” Schultz said.
+That means amplifying your voice, but also keeping more money in your pockets rather than government coffers,” Schultz said via email.

-In multi-county House District 6, incumbent Rep. Matt Gwynn (R-Farr West) held a significant lead Tuesday night.
-At press time, Gwynn had logged 6,503 votes to 1,850 for challenger Amber Hardy (D-Brigham City).
+In multicounty House District 6, incumbent Rep. Matt Gwynn (R-Farr West) held a significant lead Wednesday afternoon.
+Gwynn so far had logged 11,754 votes to 3,049 for challenger Amber Hardy (D-Brigham City).

 Gwynn, the Roy City police chief, assumed office in 2021.

-Former Weber County GOP chairperson Jake Sawyer led the race for the seat to be vacated by Rep. Calvin Musselman (R-West Haven) — who has his sights set on the Utah Senate — Tuesday night.
-5,832 votes had been recorded for Sawyer at press time compared to 3,916 for Ogden City Council member Angela Choberka and 439 for Libertarian Jacob Johnson.
+Former Weber County GOP chairperson Jake Sawyer was leading the race for the seat to be vacated by Rep. Calvin Musselman (R-West Haven) — who has his sights set on the Utah Senate — Wednesday.
+After the latest ballot count, 5,832 votes had been recorded for Sawyer compared to 3,916 for Ogden City Council member Angela Choberka and 439 for Libertarian Jacob Johnson.

 Multiple incumbent candidates in area House districts ran unopposed as well.
 That includes Ogden Republican Rep. Ryan Wilcox (House 7), Huntsville Republican Rep. Jason Kyle (House 8) and South Ogden Republican Rep. Katy Hall (House 11).

-Elsewhere on ballots in Weber and Davis counties, Rod Hall (R-Layton) is the presumptive winner for the District 3 seat on the Utah Board of Education, with 39,468 votes at press time.
-17,591 votes were recorded for Forward Party candidate Laura Johnson.
+Elsewhere on ballots in Weber and Davis counties, Rod Hall (R-Layton) is the presumptive winner for the District 3 seat on the Utah State Board of Education, with 43,875 votes counted for him so far.
+Another 19,232 votes were recorded for Forward Party candidate Laura Johnson.